Central Region hosts multifunctional workshop

 |0

-This work, Central Region hosts multifunctional workshop, by Cheryl Jamieson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Central Region hosts multifunctional workshop, by Tonya Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.